enoralecuyer/gradientcolorgenerator/README.md

 # Gradient Color Generator

-Create your own color gradient and save its values for your own project, for example:
+Create your own color gradient and save its value for your project!
+For example:

 ```
 rgba(0, 0, 0, 0) linear-gradient(to right, rgb(71, 131, 184), rgb(255, 0, 0)) repeat scroll 0% 0%;